-A step up from the regular Chablis, this Premier Cru is richer and more intense than its more generic Chablis counterpart.
-There is a minimum potential alcohol requirement, which basically means the sugars have to ripen more so you get a more concentrated wine that will age better.
-This wine is more full bodied and the flavours are just that bit more intense.
+A real step up from the regular Chablis, this Premier Cru is richer and more intense than the regular Chablis.
+There is a minimum potential alcohol requirement for Premier Cru wines, which basically means the sugars have to ripen more so you get a much more concentrated wine that will age better.
+This wine is more full bodied and the flavours are more intense.
+Fresh lemon, zesty grapefruit, quince and white flowers followed by a flintier mid-palate with a rich finish.
 Some of the initial fruit notes become a bit more candied (lemon curd rather than fresh lemon) and there is a creamier finish.

 Food Pairing – the extra weight behind this wine will mean it will stand up to creamier sauces or heartier chicken dishes.
 Pork chops with a mushroom sauce works equally well.